 Way up in the central highlands of Norway, close to the Swedish border, lies a hidden gem with a history, unique and lengthy enough that UNESCO has placed it on its heritage list.
 Today, stepping back in time at Røros has more to offer than history.

 Can you guess the location of my mystery photo.
 If so, leave a comment and I will link back to any correct answers the following week.

 I was surprised with what I found.
 Can I say that?
 I knew so little about Helsinki or Finnish history.
 The Nordic regions weren't a focus of the Australian school curriculum at all.
 In fact, growing up in Australia in the sixties,you would be considered a bit of a nerd, or at least a well-read… Continue reading Finding my Feet in Finland

 It is said that you can't beat Wellington on a good day, and really, you can't.
 The beach and harbour-side is so accessible from the city, it is ridiculous.
 Croc Bikes at Oriental Bay, Wellington, New Zealand Oriental Bay, Wellington You can choose to stroll along the 3 km or so promenade, relax by sitting… Continue reading New Zealand – Oriental Bay

 I found Kristin's fabulous travel blog, A Pair of Boots and a Backpack. and her entry High Above Tamborine Mountain on the Skywalk | A Pair of Boots and a Backpack which reminded me of a short break I took, in UNESCO world heritage listed Springbrook national park.
-Memories of the waterfalls, the soft spray… Continue reading World Heritage Springbrook National Park – reminders of Tambourine Mountain
+Memories of the waterfalls, the soft spray… Continue reading World Heritage Springbrook National Park – Tambourine Mountain